Kathleen Peddicord’s Personal Retire Overseas Plan

-On Panama’s Pacific coast, at Los Islotes, we’re building an oceanfront community in the Spanish-Colonial style.
-Here we’re also investing in a small woodworking operation so we can learn to make doors, windows, and moldings for the houses we’ll be building and maybe furniture, too.
+On Panama’s Pacific coast, at Los Islotes, we’re building an oceanfront community in the Spanish-colonial style.
+Here, we’ve also invested in a small woodworking operation.
+With the help of one of the most impressive cabinetmakers I’ve ever worked with (imported from Costa Rica).We’re learning to make doors, windows, moldings, and furniture for the houses we’re building.

-For my 40th birthday (more than a decade ago), Lief took the kids and me to Galway for the weekend.
+For my 40th birthday (well more than a decade ago), Lief took the kids and me to Galway for the weekend.
 We were living in Waterford at the time.

 Walking along the seafront in Galway town the eve before the big day, Kaitlin, then 14, looked up at me and asked, “Does it bother you that your life is over?”

 “I mean, you’re married.
 You have two kids.
 You’ve been doing the same job forever.
 Does it bother you to think that everything for you is already all figured out and over?”

 Now that milestone is way back in the rear view, as is the big 5-0.

 Does it bother me?
 Well, sure.
 We’d all like to slow things down if we could.

 On the other hand, nothing’s over ’til it’s over.